Ryanair pilots strike in Germany, 4 other countries

 - Amazon welcomes first graduates of program to turn veterans into technologists

+The company calls the strikes “regrettable and unjustified,” pointing to recent pay increases and invitations to meet for negotiations.

 Ryanair built its low-cost business model without unions, but said last year it would recognize them.
-Labor representatives are seeking collective-bargaining agreements.
+Labor representatives are seeking collective-bargaining agreements in the different countries.

+The airline has already been hit with strikes by flight attendants in Spain, Portugal and Belgium.
+Irish pilots have held four strike days.

+In the Netherlands, the carrier was using non-striking pilots to keep its service running for passengers.
+In a tweet Thursday night, the company said that “there will be no cancellations as a result of the unnecessary strike action by the Dutch pilot union.”